act-rules/act-rules.github.io/_drafts/SC4-1-2-button-has-name.md

 ## Assumptions

 - The rule assumes that all buttons are user interface components as defined by WCAG 2.
-When the button role is used incorrectly, the assumption may not be true.

 ## Accessibility Support